 A Word from The Honourable Pierre-Hugues Boisvenu

 In 2004, I founded the Association of Families of Assassinated and Missing Persons following the murder of my daughter Julie.
-Overwhelmed by the death of her sister, Isabelle decided to get involved with me in this important cause that aims in providing families of victims of crime a moral, psychological and legal support, following the tragedy.
+Overwhelmed by the death of her sister, Isabelle decided to get involved along with me in this important cause that aims at providing families of the victims of domestic violence psychological and legal support, following the tragedy.

-On December 22, 2005, a few days before being admitted to the Order of Chartered Professional Accountants, Isabelle and her spouse tragically died in a car accident while traveling to Abitibi.
+On December 22, 2005, a few days before being admitted to the Order of Chartered Professional Accountants, Isabelle and her spouse tragically died in a car accident whilst traveling to Abitibi.

 In her memory and to underline her great involvement in helping victims, the Boisvenu family created the Isabelle Boisvenu Fund at the Université de Montréal.
-This fund offers an annual scholarship of $ 5,000 to an outstanding student whose study could help advance knowledge of government policies on the impact on families of victims of crime such as homicide, domestic violence or disappearance.
+It offers an annual scholarship of $5,000 to an outstanding student whose study could eventually reform government policies.

 On February 8, 2015, my twin brother, Paul, gave up his fight against brain cancer.
 His wife Amélie decided to create the Paul Boisvenu Foundation in his memory.
 The purpose of this fund is to further the medical knowledge about this disease, which affects more than 90% of patients who die.

-On June 6, join me and Amelie to support us in these causes that are important to us.
-You can both donate to the Isabelle Boisvenu Fund to support research on violence and crime prevention initiatives, or the Paul Boisvenu Fund to fight brain cancer.
+On June 6, join me and Amélie with our causes.
+You can donate either to the Isabelle Boisvenu Fund to support research on violence and crime prevention initiatives, or to the Paul Boisvenu Foundation in our efforts to fight brain cancer.

 Wednesday | June 6, 208 | 6 PM - 9 PM